Characters of the Marvel Cinematic Universe: A–L: Castle family

+Mr. Charles

+"Mr. Charles" (portrayed by Matthew Lillard) is an influential political figure who works for the director of the Central Intelligence Agency (CIA), Contessa Valentina Allegra de Fontaine, and is recruiting people with superpowers, such as Luke Cage.
+Mr. Charles also becomes an antagonist to Wilson Fisk during his tenure as mayor of New York City.
+As tensions rise in the city under Fisk's command, Mr. Charles sends his men to attack Cage's wife, Jessica Jones, at their home because she refused Charles' offer to work for the CIA, though she easily subdues Charles' men.
+After Fisk's removal from the position of mayor, Charles dismisses Cage and hires Benjamin "Dex" Poindexter as his replacement, during which time Charles begins using the new pseudonym "Mr. Robertson".

-As of 2025, the character has appeared in one project: the Disney+ series Daredevil: Born Again.
+As of 2026, the character has appeared in one project: the Disney+ series Daredevil: Born Again.

 America Chavez

 America Chavez (portrayed by Xochitl Gomez) is a teenager from the Utopian Parallel who has the ability to travel between dimensions in the multiverse by punching open star-shaped doorways.
 After traveling across the multiverse along with Stephen Strange and helping to remove the Darkhold influence over Wanda Maximoff, she chooses to stay on Earth-616 and learn the mystic arts at Kamar-Taj under Wong's tutelage.

-As of 2025, the character has appeared in one project: the film Doctor Strange in the Multiverse of Madness.
+As of 2026, the character has appeared in one project: the film Doctor Strange in the Multiverse of Madness.

 Katy Chen

-Katy Chen (portrayed by Awkwafina) is a hotel valet and Shang-Chi's best friend who was unaware of his past.
+Katy Chen (Chen Ruiwen (陈瑞文); portrayed by Awkwafina) is a hotel valet and Shang-Chi's best friend who was unaware of his past.
 She accompanies Shang-Chi to find his sister Xialing, until they are captured by Wenwu and the Ten Rings organization.
 Escaping with Trevor Slattery, they're going to the mythical village Ta Lo, where she helps defend the village from the Dweller-in-Darkness by striking a weak spot in its armor with an arrow.
 Back in San Francisco, Katy and Shang-Chi are summoned by the sorcerer Wong to accompany him to Kamar-Taj, where they are introduced to Bruce Banner and Carol Danvers via hologram.
 Wong, Banner, and Danvers discover that the rings are emitting a mysterious signal and Wong vows to keep looking into it.
 Shang-Chi then suggests they go to a bar, and he, Katy, and Wong sing karaoke together.

-As of 2025, the character has appeared in one project: the film Shang-Chi and the Legend of the Ten Rings.
+As of 2026, the character has appeared in one project: the film Shang-Chi and the Legend of the Ten Rings.
 An alternate universe variant of Katy appeared in one project: the Disney+ animated series Marvel Zombies.

 Chen family

 Katy Chen's family plays an important role in her life.
 Mrs. Chen (portrayed by Jodi Long) is Katy's mother; Ruihua (portrayed by Dallas Liu) is Katy's brother; and Katy's unnamed grandmother is portrayed by Tsai Chin.

-As of 2025, the characters have appeared in one project: the film Shang-Chi and the Legend of the Ten Rings.
+As of 2026, the characters have appeared in one project: the film Shang-Chi and the Legend of the Ten Rings.

-Cherry

-Cherry (portrayed by Clark Johnson) is a retired New York Police Department officer who works as an investigator at the Murdock & McDuffie law firm and is aware of Matt Murdock's secret identity as the vigilante Daredevil.